damianhakert/damianhakert.github.io/source/handbook/index.html.md

 [This Chrome extension](https://chrome.google.com/webstore/detail/google-calendar-guests-mo/hjhicmeghjagaicbkmhmbbnibhbkcfdb?hl=en) will allow guests to modify calendar appointments by default.

-### Bluejeans
+### Blue Jeans

-Please add instructions how to set up a Bluejeans meeting, how to record it and how to add the resulting video to our YouTube channel.
+Please add instructions how to set up a Blue Jeans meeting, how to record it and how to add the resulting video to our YouTube channel.

 ### Gmail